GitGab19/blockchain-address-list-generation/README.md

 - Bitcoin Cash

 Every sub-directory contains a README that explains how the specific Python script works.
+<br><br>
+In order to create the whole list of private and public keys for the subgroup + its seven cosets, run the KeysFileGeneration.py script.
+<br><br>
 Feel free to open issues, or to contribute to the project!